How To Install ISPConfig on CentOS 7

 You can execute the following command to install Dovecot on CentOS:

 Next, create a

 dovecot-sql.conf file using the command below, after which you’ll make a symbolic link pointing back to the file you just created:

 Now use the following commands to restart and enable the Dovecot service on the server:

 Install ClamAV, Amavisd, and SpamAssassin, along with all of these additionally required packages, all in one go:

-We will install PureFTP server because it is simple to install and easy-to-use.
+We will install the PureFTP server because it is simple to install and easy to use.
 To install it on your server you only need to execute the following command:

 You should be able to access the ISPConfig control panel on your web browser.
 Open your preferred web browser and type your server’s IP address with the default configured port for ISPConfig, as shown below: